 If you’re looking for a small and straightforward camp stove, we recommend the Coleman Butane Stove.
 It has a BTU rating of just under 8,000 and is specifically designed for boiling water and cooking simple meals on the go.

 If you’re looking to cook a large meal, you’ll need a camping stove with a higher BTU rating.

 While the smaller stoves are great for lightweight camping, what if you have an RV, or you don’t plan on trekking it very far?
-You might want to consider a stove with a bit more firepower.
+You might want to consider a propane stove with a bit more firepower for some outdoor cooking.
 These stoves typically have two or more burners and an output of around 20,000 BTU.